mturk/svcbatch/docs/examples/apachetomcat.md

 ```

-This feature is enable only if the log rotation is enabled.
+This feature is enabled only if the log rotation is enabled.
 Add `/rS` command option to enable manual log

 Read the Log Rotation section for more details.